entando/entando-docs/vuepress/docs/next/tutorials/getting-started/azure-install.md

 NAME                      TYPE          CLUSTER-IP    EXTERNAL-IP
 ingress-nginx-controller  LoadBalancer  10.0.28.197   20.120.54.243
 ```
 The value of the external URL (EXTERNAL-IP) should be available within a few minutes.
 You'll need this address for `YOUR-HOST-NAME` in the steps below.

 ::: tip
 NGINX is working correctly if a `404 Not Found` error page is generated when accessing `YOUR-HOST-NAME` from your browser.
 For a more complete test, you can [set up a simple test application](../devops/manage-nginx.md#verify-the-nginx-ingress-install) using Azure Cloud Shell or your local `kubectl`.
 You can also [customize the NGINX ingress](../devops/manage-nginx.md#customize-the-nginx-configuration) to optimize the configuration for Entando.
 :::
 See the [Install Guide for NGINX on Azure](https://kubernetes.github.io/ingress-nginx/deploy/#azure) for more information.

-### Install the Entando Custom Resource Definitions
+### Install the Entando Custom Resources

 1. Apply the cluster-scoped Custom Resource Definitions (CRDs).
 This is required only once per cluster.
 ```sh